hsnlab/dctrl5g/README.md

    $ kubectl delete -f workflows/session/contextrelease-1-1.yaml
    ```

    Again, the watch should dump a new line.
-Checking again the UPF configs (with admin access) will show the config for the session to re-appear, with exactly the same settings as before:
+Checking the UPF configs (with admin access) will show the config for the session to re-appear, with exactly the same settings as before:

    ```bash
    kubectl get config.upf -n user-1 user-1-1 -o yaml